canarytrace/documentation/docs/guides/lifecycle.md

 ---

 > ### What you’ll learn
-- XXX
+- Basic overview of the life cycle of Canarytrace

 ### Kubernetes
 Canarytrace is encapsulated in a Pod which contains docker containers with Canarytrace runner and a browser.
 Advantage of this approach is in:

+- [Architecture](/docs/guides/architecture)
+- [Deploy Canarytrace to Kubernetes](/docs/guides/kubernetes)
 - Test execution is isolated from other test executions.
 So the tests don't affect each other.
 - The browser has fixed resources.
 So every verifying and measurement in a browser is repeatable and the results are creditable.
 - Every test execution is a immutable.
 - Kubernetes is possible install it on AWS, DigitalOcean, Azure, GCE or your VPS, so Canarytrace is possible run anywhere and without vendor-lock.

-- [Architecture](/docs/guides/architecture)

 - Thanks to approach we don’t need tools as Jenkins and Selenium cluster, because this features is provided by Kubernetes.
 - The parallel test execution also doesn't solve the testing framework, but Kubernetes via increase Canarytrace instances.
 Every test execution is isolated.

-- [Deploy Canarytrace to Kubernetes](/docs/guides/kubernetes)

 ### CronJob